menu icon

 ✔Helpful tips

-• If you are unsure if filling for vegan lumpia is salty enough, do a taste test by frying a small spoonful of filling.
-Taste and adjust the seasoning from there.
+• Taste testing filling - To ensure the filling is salty enough, you could fry up a small spoonful of the filling.
+Taste and adjust the seasonings from there.

-• Cover unused wrappers with a damp towel while wrapping lumpia to prevent them from drying out and turning brittle.
+• Cover unused wrapper - When wrapping lumpia, keep the unused wrappers covered with a damp kitchen towel to prevent them from drying out.

-• If you can't securely seal lumpia with just water, use a cornstarch slurry instead by combining 1 tablespoon cornstarch and 1 tablespoon water.
+• Sealing lumpia with slurry - If water alone does not create a secure seal, use a cornstarch slurry by combining 1 tablespoon of cornstarch with 1 tablespoon of water.

 🍜How to serve